Upgrade Kloudfuse

 Pre-Upgrade

-Because of the fix for the labels and labelselector so some of our components can match the rest, you must run this command before upgrading to Release 3.1.0 or TOT.
+Because of the fix for the labels and labelselector so some of our components can match the rest, you must run this command before upgrading to Release 3.1.0.

 kubectl delete deployments.apps catalog-service rulemanager advance-functions-service